Ms3pro/TJA1050/README.md

 # digital-dashboard
 Repository for an ESP32 based CAN bus powered dashboard.
 Originally developed for Wildcat Formula Racing (University of Arizona) FSAE racecar.

+## Regarding vehicle specific differences (or changes):

+The code has been setup for the current version (as of Spring 2024) of the Wildcat Formula Racing racecar.
+For any other vehicle applications, you must reconfigure the `can_protocol.h` and `can_protocol.h` files found in `main\src\CAN` otherwise the dashboard will not know what data is relevant or how to translate it from the CAN bus.
+Additionally, you may want to reconfigure the constants in `main\src\vehicle_constants.h` to reflect your car's redline, RPM range, etc.

 ## Get started

 1. Install Arduino IDE (version 2.x is more straightforward)